swtcpro/jingtum-lib-csharp/docs/docs.md

 Unsubscribe orderbook event.

 ## TxResult class
 In the result of RequestAccountOffers and RequestTx, the transaction item contains lots of info.
 The Type property indicates different type of transaction.
-Each transaction has different result.
+Different transaction has different result.
 The following transaction types are listed.

 ### Sent
 The payment operation to other address.
 It has following info: